garrilla/garrilla-3r/README.md

 About
 -----

 The package gives a basic responsiveness to device size and rotation events through reactive coding.
 There is no CSS or @MediaQueries in this package.
-Using a combination of dynamic templates and global helpers, 3r is framework agnostic.
+Using global helpers, 3r is framework agnostic.
 It will give you the basic building blocks to make quick and readily responsive app.

 Installation
 ------------